-When a parcel is selected, the Inspector window displays the Parcels section instead of Object Attributes.
-The selected parcel zoning attributes are shown as they are in ArcGIS Urban.
+When you select a parcel, the Inspector window displays the Parcels Attributes section instead of Object Attributes.
+At the top, there is a dedicated Zoning section that indicates the zoning designation as defined in ArcGIS Urban and allows you to define overrides for effective regulations.